 Best Practices in Syllabi Design

-The following statements are recommended by Accommodative Services (Robert Wislock, August 2012):
+The following statements are recommended by Students with Disabilities Center (Robert Wislock, August 2012):

-Any students eligible for classroom accommodations are invited to meet with me [name of professor] to discuss their concerns and to present their disclosure forms from the Office of Accommodative Services.
+Any students eligible for classroom accommodations are invited to meet with me [name of professor] to discuss their concerns and to present their disclosure forms from the Students with Disabilities Center.

 Our University provides reasonable accommodations to students who have documented disabilities.
-If you have a documented disability that requires academic accommodations and are not registered with the Accommodative Services Office, please contact this office in the Warren Student Services Center, Room 043 as soon as possible to establish your eligibility.
+If you have a documented disability that requires academic accommodations and are not registered with the Students with Disabilities Center, please contact this office in the Warren Student Services Center, Room 043 as soon as possible to establish your eligibility.

 The following statement regarding Academic Support is suggested by Karen Hamman, Director of University Tutorial Services (August 2012):